 It was one of those mornings where you're just happy to be alive and all is right with the world.
 I'm sure that sounds a little superficial because it all centers around books, but it's truly how I felt.

 This morning was the Bag Day book sale put on by our public library.
-This is my all time favorite thing Topeka has to offer us.
 For a measly $5 dollars you can fill your brown paper sack to the brim.

 It's been a dream of mine to live in a house with a large library.
 I have always envied those who have them.
 This sale is making it possible, one bag at a time.
 Soon we'll need a bigger house to hold all our bookshelves!
 I love it!